Marriage

 All couples intending to marry are expected to participate in a marriage preparation course.
 The courses are prepared and presented by married couples and are a lovely way for you as a couple to take a look at your own relationship.
 This is time for yourselves, and time that will be really well spent.

-For further information about Accord Pre-Marriage Courses in the Castlebar area, please ring Accord at 094 9022214, or book online on the Accord website.
+For further information about Accord Pre-Marriage Courses in the Castlebar area, please ring Accord at 094 9022214, or book online at https://www.accord.ie/

 State Requirements for Marriage